ryan-lab-duke/programming-for-sds-site/README.md

 # Programming for Spatial Data Science

-This repository hosts the code for the online textbook, **Programming for Spatial Data Science** designed by [Johnny Ryan](https://www.johnny-ryan.com/).
+This repository hosts the code for the online textbook **Programming for Spatial Data Science** designed by [Johnny Ryan](https://www.johnny-ryan.com/).

 ## Repository Structure